Visitor

 Basic English communication (no need for teaching certificate, but enthusiasm is essential).

-What you gain
+What you gain from the experience

 Hands-on experience in sustainable agriculture and community development.